Guides / Browser Mockups

 • A browser frame works best when the screenshot is already clean and tightly cropped.

-• The biggest quality jump usually comes from spacing and background, not the frame itself.
+• The biggest quality jump usually comes from spacing and background, not the frame chrome alone.

 • Export size should match where the screenshot will be published, not just how it looks in the editor.